 It’s okay to make mistakes…

-It’s perfectly okay to fail as long as I learn from this experience…
+It’s perfectly okay to fail as long as I learn from the experience…

-Embarrassment is a type of fear.
-It’s closely tied to the fear of uncertainty, rejection and criticism.
-Once you learn to handle these fears successfully, you will feel far more confident when stepping into uncomfortable situations that might potentially embarrass you.
+When you learn to handle these three fears successfully, you will feel far more confident when stepping into uncomfortable situations that might potentially embarrass you.

-- And any other fear you feel is getting in your way.
+- And any other fear you feel gets in your way

-As you build your fear muscle you will suddenly gain more certainty, and with certainty will come motivation and confidence.
-And that could be all you need to handle your feelings of embarrassment.
+As you build your fear muscle, you will naturally gain more certainty.
+And with more certainty, you will develop added motivation and self-confidence, which will subsequently help you overcome your feelings of embarrassment.

 Preparation and Attention to Detail